git-ecosystem/git-credential-manager/docs/bitbucket-development.md

     ❯ atlas-run-standalone --product bitbucket

-See the devloper documentation for [atlas-run-standalone](https://developer.atlassian.com/server/framework/atlassian-sdk/atlas-run-standalone/).
+See the developer documentation for [atlas-run-standalone](https://developer.atlassian.com/server/framework/atlassian-sdk/atlas-run-standalone/).

 This will download and run a standalone instance of Bitbucket Server which can be accessed using the credentials `admin`/`admin` at